 - The National Marine Fisheries Service (NMFS) estimates that 1,800-2,300 seals were seriously injured or killed each year between 2009- 2011 for mid-Atlantic gillnet and New England sink gillnet fisheries (Orphanides CD.
 2011, 2013).

 - Unlike commercial fisheries, recreational fishery interactions are not regulated and documentation is scarce.

-- Members of the NARSC are currently working with local fishermen to reduce seal interactions with the long term goal of developing fishery modifications that will reduce bycatch.
+- Participants of NASRC are currently working with local fishermen to reduce seal interactions with the long term goal of developing fishery modifications that will reduce bycatch.

 - Working together, partners can help to preserve both seals and fisheries for future generations.

 Are seals taking over beaches and causing beach closures due to their feces?